 A quorum must be present at the meeting in order for the shareholders to take official action.
 Under Utah law and our Articles of Incorporation and Bylaws, a quorum will exist if a majority of the total number of shares entitled to vote are present, in person or by proxy.
 Abstentions and broker non-votes, which are indications by a broker that it does not have discretionary authority to vote on a particular matter, will be counted as "represented" for the purpose of determining the presence or absence of a quorum.
-The election of directors is a non-routine matter on which brokers are not allowed to vote unless they have received voting instructions from their customers.
+The election of directors and the amendment of Articles of Incorporation are non-routine matters on which brokers are not allowed to vote unless they have received voting instructions from their customers.
 Accordingly, it is particularly important that beneficial owners instruct their brokers how they wish to vote their shares.
-The ratification of the Company's independent public accountants is considered a routine matter for which brokerage firms may vote un-instructed shares.
+The ratification of the appointment of the Company's independent public accountants is considered a routine matter for which brokerage firms may vote un-instructed shares.

 Each holder of common stock will be entitled to one vote for each share of common stock held on the record date.
 In the election of directors, shareholders will not be allowed to cumulate their votes.
-Assuming that a quorum is present, the election of directors will be determined by plurality vote and the proposal to ratify the appointment of Jones Simkins, P.C. to serve as our independent public accountants for the year ending December 31, 2011 requires that the votes cast in favor of the proposal must exceed the votes cast against the proposal.
-Abstentions and broker non-votes will not affect the outcome of the election of directors or the proposal to ratify the appointment of the Company's independent public accountants.
+Assuming that a quorum is present, the election of directors will be determined by plurality vote.
+The proposals to ratify the appointment of McGladrey LLP to serve as our independent public accountants for the year ending December 31, 2012 and to amend the Articles of Incorporation to change the name of the Company from ClearOne Communications, Inc. to ClearOne, Inc. requires that the votes cast in favor of the proposals must exceed the votes cast against the proposals.
+Abstentions and broker non-votes will not affect the outcome of the election of directors or the proposals to ratify the appointment of the Company's independent public accountants and amend the Articles of Incorporation.
 Any other matter properly presented for approval by the shareholders at the Annual Meeting will generally be approved if the number of votes cast in favor of a matter exceeds the number of votes cast in opposition.
 With respect to any such matter, abstentions and broker non-votes are not likely to affect the outcome of a vote on such matter.
 The Company is not currently aware of any other matters to be presented at the Annual Meeting.

-The Board of Directors recommends that an affirmative vote be cast in favor of all nominees listed in the proxy statement and the ratification of the appointment of the Company's independent public accountants.
+The Board of Directors recommends that an affirmative vote be cast in favor of all nominees listed in this proxy statement, the ratification of the appointment of the Company's independent public accountants and the amendment of the Articles of Incorporation to change the name of the Company from ClearOne Communications, Inc. to ClearOne, Inc.